Let’s get real here.

 This month the training is going to change a little, because right now you should have the fundamental strength to do all the basic full body exercises.

-In addition to that, you have developed upper body strength to progress into a muscle up by doing the muscle up routine.
+In addition to that, you have developed upper body strength to progress into a muscle up by doing the muscle up hunt.

 So what you can do now is focus on the muscle up technique and some shoulder strength by doing: